YashSharma79/Bron-Kerbosch/README.md

 # Bron-Kerbosch
-Enumerate maximal cliques in a graph
+Enumerate maximal cliques in a graph in a graph